A theory for coexistence and selection of branched actin networks in a shared and finite pool of monomers: Introduction

 To bridge this currently existing gap between network and limited pool models, here we propose local depletion of actin monomers at the leading edge of a dense network as a naturally arising negative feedback between the current state of a structure (filament density) and its growth rate (creation of new branches), and therefore as a mechanism for the coexistence of networks observed in the bead motility assay \cite{guerinBalancingLimitedResources2025}.
-We show that this feedback has the same form as suggested in the general framework for coexistence \cite{banerjeeSizeRegulationMultiple2022} and derive a general model of coupled ordinary differential equations combining local depletion in a limited pool with the basic assembly properties of branched networks.
+Motivated by the success of earlier work on branching actin networks using rate equations \cite{malySelforganizationPropulsiveActin2001, carlssonGrowthVelocitiesBranched2003, weichselTwoCompetingOrientation2010, mullinsSolutionSurfaceFilament2018}, here we present a theory centered around an ordinary differential equation (ODE) whose steady states can be mathematically analyzed with bifurcation theory.
+We show that this feedback has the same form as suggested in the general framework for coexistence \cite{banerjeeSizeRegulationMultiple2022} and derive a general model of coupled ODEs combining local depletion in a limited pool with the basic assembly properties of branched networks.
 The steady state problem can be expressed in terms of the network densities at the leading edge, reducing the number of equations to the number of inequivalent networks in competition.
 This allows us to reproduce the experimental results of Guérin et al. \cite{guerinBalancingLimitedResources2025}.
 We also present a phase diagram for the transition from coexistence to selection under increased competition.